KM Blog October 2007

 I am very interested in the growing debate that is developing concerning Open Knowledge on the Web.

-I was drawn by a colleague to read a very interesting article in The New York Times 'Libraries shun deals to place books on Web'of 22nd October 2007
+I was drawn by a colleague to read a very interesting article in The New York Times 'Libraries shun deals to place books on Web'

 In particular, I agree with the following quote, especially too, from a KM Consulting context,